ginjardev/lambdatest_code/README.md

 ## Waits in Playwright Testing with Python

-This repo contains code to show how waits in Playwright can be implemented on a chrome browser on LambdaTest cloud platform.
+This repo contains code to show how waits in Playwright can be implemented on a chrome browser on a cloud platform.

 This project uses Pytest as testing framework to run the tests.

 ### Setup